doga/qworum-netlify-template/README.md

 - Directories with 2-letter names such as `en` contain language-specific versions of the API endpoints.
 - `assets` contains resources used by the web pages.
-- All other directories (`home`, `view-item`) are used for redirecting API calls to language-specific endpoint versions.
+- All other directories (`home`, `view-item`) are the official endpoint paths; they are only used for redirecting API calls to language-specific endpoint versions.

 Note that the API endpoint names mustn't be: